janghyuncho/PiCIE/README.md

 Please feel free to reach out for any questions or discussions!
 ## News
+[12/10/2021] Training and evaluation code for cityscapes dataset for PiCIE and MDC with trained weights and logs.

 [07/31/2021] Minor update on the training dataset module (please see this [issue](https://github.com/janghyuncho/PiCIE/issues/7)).

 [07/14/2021] Added "fine_to_coarse_dict.pickle" file.